 Once upon a time, in a tiny hamlet called Beverly Hills, I met up with some friends of mine to indulge in some seductive wine.
 Our rendezvous location was a gilded chamber called The Vampire Lounge and Tasting Room.
 As legend has it, the wine here is made by vampires who harvest their vineyards deep into the night.
 Now, when thinking of vampires, images of Gothic castles, red velvet, and creaky coffins come to mind.
 But this environment couldn’t be further from that.
 Old-world elegance touched everything.
 The bar was commandeered by an enormous crystal chandelier.
 Chandeliers made of crystal provide grandeur and beauty to any room, provided they are used correctly.

 Although chandeliers have been around since medieval times, it wasn’t until the sixteenth century that quartz crystals, with their ability to refract light in various directions, came into play.
 Shortly thereafter in 1676, British glass artisan George Ravenscroft began experimenting with leaded glass in lieu of crystal.
 Not only was this alternative much more affordable, but gave off better illumination, soon gaining immense popularity over quartz.
 A vast jump in lead crystal came in 1892, when famed Austrian jeweler Daniel Swarvoksi developed an easier method for cutting glass using an early electric machine.
 Many more decorative options became available nearly overnight, elevating the chandelier from a grand light source to a majestic work of art.
-With the invention of acrylic plastic (used as a glass substitute), even more alternatives came about at relatively reasonable prices.
+With the invention of acrylic plastic (used as a glass substitute), even more alternatives came about at relatively reasonable prices, and when paired with acrylic ceiling panels, the alternatives were not only affordable but also limitless.
 Obviously chandeliers are still available to be created using cheap or expensive materials to this day, and many hotels may look at having a lighting company create a custom chandelier or two to match the lobby, the quality of the chandelier entirely then depends on the budget of the lighting project!

 Chandeliers that incorporate crystal into their design combine two elements, earth and fire.
 The light, or electricity, is symbolic of fire, while the crystals are mined directly from the earth.
 Both these elements enhance each other in the productive cycle.
 When these elements conspire in this fashion, a beautiful radiance is created that people are naturally drawn towards.
 The crystal prisms cascading from the fixture arch light in various directions.
 This refracted iridescence is highly beneficial for relationships of all kinds because it brings people together.
 And it’s pretty!